ng-packagr/ng-packagr/DESIGN.md

 ## Library authoring

-Design choices of `ng-packagr` from the view of a library author.
+Design choices of `ng-packagr` from the view of library authors and library consumers.

+The motivation is to help authors write libraries and generate the expected, distribution-ready artefacts for library consumers.

 ### Build artefacts